 Each of the companies was registered as a corporation and rented office space to make it appear to potential purchasers that its operations were fully in the United States.
 Apex was registered as a Florida corporation and rented office space in Ft.
 Lauderdale, Fla., while USA Beverages was registered as a Florida and New Mexico corporation and rented office space in Las Cruces, N.M.
 Twin Peaks was registered as a Florida and Colorado corporation and rented office space in Fort Collins, Colo.
 Cards-R-Us was registered as a Nevada corporation and rented office space in Reno, Nev.
 Premier Cards was registered as a Colorado and Pennsylvania corporation and rented office space in Philadelphia.
 The Coffee Man and Nation West were both registered as a Colorado corporation and rented office space in Denver.
 These locations made it appear to potential purchasers that the businesses were located entirely in the United States when in fact they were not.

 "Telemarketing fraud is not limited to operations in the United States.
 This international and domestic investigation illustrates the Postal Inspection Service’s resolve to protect the American public from business opportunity scams," said Henry Gutierrez, U. S. Postal Inspector in Charge in Miami.

 Sentencing has been scheduled for April 20, 2011.

-U.S. Attorney Ferrer and Assistant Attorney General West commended the investigative efforts of the Postal Inspection Service, and thanked the Federal Trade Commission which previously brought a related civil suit and made a criminal referral.
-The case is being prosecuted by trial attorneys Jeffrey Steger and Alan Phelps with the Civil Division's Office of Consumer Protection Litigation.
+Assistant Attorney General West and U.S. Attorney Ferrer commended the investigative efforts of the Postal Inspection Service, and thanked the Federal Trade Commission which previously brought a related civil suit and made a criminal referral.
+The case is being prosecuted by trial attorneys Jeffrey Steger and Alan Phelps with the Civil Division’s Office of Consumer Protection Litigation.